Shanghai hospital pays the price for China's COVID response - ExBulletin

 A d

-While Chinese government researchers have begun to explore ways to end zero-COVID, the government continues to punish those responsible with large outbreaks in their territory.
+While Chinese government researchers have begun exploring ways to end zero COVID, the government continues to punish those responsible with large outbreaks in their territory.

 The chat room is now eliminated, said Yanzhong Huang, a public health expert at the Council for Foreign Relations in the United States.
 The message is loud and clear: zero-COVID, without exception.